 Weight allocation and ranking are vital in job grading.
 The ranking method creates a hierarchy of positions through paired job comparisons decided by leadership.
 This method helps in establishing a clear grading structure within the organization.

 The point-factor method, on the other hand, assigns points to factors like know-how, problem-solving abilities, and accountability to rank jobs.
 Each job aspect’s ratings are calibrated to determine an overall grade for the job.
-Jobs are then grouped by their total point score and assigned to wage or salary grades, forming the final grading structure.
+Jobs are then grouped by their total point score and assigned to wage or salary grades, forming the final grading structure with a defined pay range for each grade.

 This structured method guarantees that jobs with comparable value are clustered together, fostering equitability and uniformity.